About Environment Sandy Springs.

 Sandy Springs Society current board member (past President)

-Cherokee Park Civic Association current board of directors (past President)
+Cherokee Park Civic Association (past President)

 Committee of Sandy Springs (incorporation effort)